vvoloshin/severgroup/readme.md

 ```$xslt
 dir.read=/home/starlord/csvparsing/inbox/
-dir.write=/home/starlord/csvparsing/outbox/
+dir.write=/home/starlord/csvparsing/outboxcsv/
+dir.write=/home/starlord/csvparsing/outboxxml/
 dir.error=/home/starlord/csvparsing/error/
 dir.parsed=/home/starlord/csvparsing/parsed/
 ```

-4. Put the "*.csv" file with header in dir ``inbox``, if the file is well converted, the new file will be located in the ``outbox`` folder with the prefix "avg_", the original file will be moved to the ``parsed`` folder.
+4. Put the "*.csv/*.xml" file with header in dir ``inbox``, if the file is well converted, the new file will be located in the ``outbox`` folder with the prefix "avg_", the original file will be moved to the ``parsed`` folder.
 If an error occurs during the conversion (e.g. incorrect file structure, it happens to everyone),